Shubham141/Face-Detection/README.md

 This piece of work is done in 3 phase

-Capture Face,
+1.)
+Capture Face

-Train Data,
+2.)
+Train Data

+3.)
 Recognize Face

 Load the files